OriolFilter/Elphelt/ComboStructure/Golden_IK/README.md

 > Routes are (mostly) grouped by ender.
 > Heavily recommended to use the `Table of Contents` at the top...

+> Note:\
+> When it's mentioned `stuff`, means whatever filler or previous things that are not "that" relevant to the IK setup itself.
+Usually it's damage done to get the opponent at the right amount of HP.\
+>
+> When it's mentioned `stuff pull berry` or `stuff pull berry`, mostly it will be reffering but not limited to situations as `2H > pull berry`.

 > Glossary:\
 > CH: Counterhit\
 > MCH: Mortal Counterhit (aka.
 Danger time stuff)
+> SG: Shotgun
+> SG.H: Shotgun H followup
+> SG.S: Shotgun S followup
+> SG.D: Shotgun D followup

 # Simple